curl/everything-curl/libcurl.md

 Again: this only sets the option in the handle.
 It will not do the actual transfer or anything.
 It will basically just tell libcurl to copy the string and if that works it returns OK.

+It is of course good form to check the return code to see that nothing went wrong.

 ### CURLcode return code